Two Price Regimes in Limit Order Books: Liquidity Cushion and Fragmented Distant Field: Data analysis

 Order lifetimes range from milliseconds to hours.
 In Fig.~\ref{fig:lifetimes} the inverse cumulative distribution function (icdf)

 also referred to as quantile function, of order lifetimes reveals that they are broadly distributed.
+This is in accordance with previous studies, where the lifetime distribution was found to be fat tailed and described by a power law \cite{Eisler.2009, Challet.2001}.
 Out of all limit orders 0.7\,\textperthousand \ live the whole trading day (6.5\,h or $2.34\cdot 10^4$\,s).
 A small fraction of these orders lives even longer, as they are introduced already in the pre-market hours or continue in the after-market.
 Out of all limit orders 0.9\,\% live at least ten minutes (600\,s) and 24\,\% live at least ten seconds.
 Limit orders which are inserted and cancelled or traded within the same millisecond have an unknown lifetime of less than one millisecond due to the limited time resolution.
 The share of these limit orders is 17\,\%, therefore the icdf reaches a value of 83\,\% at one millisecond.
 Only including limit orders during the trading hours between 9:30 and 16:00, the according icdf is similar to the icdf for limit orders over the whole day.
 Differences appear only for long lifetimes $\tau_i \geq 10\,$min.

 Combining the fact that the distribution of order lifetimes spans many orders of magnitude (Fig.~\ref{fig:lifetimes}) with the finding that orders of various lifetimes have very different contributions to the limit order book filling (Fig.~\ref{fig:LOB_Ebay_lifetimes}), we conclude that statistical properties of limit orders have to be analyzed with awareness of order lifetimes.
 In the literature, probability densities of limit order properties as volume or insertion price are often calculated with an equally weighted binning of all limit orders.
 In such a binning, orders with short lifetimes dominate due to their large number, although they contribute almost nothing to filling the limit order book with volume.
 Therefore we propose to weight the binning with lifetimes of limit orders.
 To analyze the effect of a weighted binning as compared to an equal binning for all limit orders, the limit order volume is the best quantity to start with.
 As above, we use the inverse cumulative distribution function (Eq.~\ref{eq:icdf}) and find that it is broad as well for the limit order volume, as presented in Fig.~\ref{fig:weighted_volume}.
 Fitting it with a power law, as in \cite{Maslov.2001},